crueber/restful-api/README.md

 ### Step 3: Register your controllers

-This part will become more obvious what you're doing when you look at Step 5 and see what a controller is all about.
+This isn't obvious when you first look at it, but will become more understandable when you get to Step 5 (where "Controller" is explained).

     rest.register_controller('posts', PostsController)